Python Syntax Soup: x in y

-Python has these operators to check if a key exist in hash table or element exist in list:
+Python has these operators to check if a key exist in dictionary or list:

 x in list

 x not in list is not necessary.
 It can be done with

 not (x in list)